jnguyen1098/pigment/README.md

 between two nodes represents an instance of two ingredients conflicting.

-It then exhaustively generates every possible partition using a recursive backtracking algorithm, where for each ingredient, it explores every sub-tree consisting of adding the ingredient to every existing partition before finally creating a new partition.
+It then exhaustively generates every possible partition using a recursive backtracking depth-first-search algorithm where for each ingredient, it explores every sub-tree consisting of adding the ingredient to every existing partition before finally creating a new partition.
 Each terminal/leaf node represents a generated group of partitions, which we exhaustively check: for each partition in the group, we check to see if any pair exists as an edge in the conflict dictionary.
 If no such pairs exist among any partition, the group is valid.

 ![partition tree](resources/partitions.svg)